bkvananh/Ajazz-K870T-CH555-HFD801KJC-ReFirmware-for-bricked/README.md

 Attempting to recover the keyboard using official channels proved difficult—Ajazz appears to have removed the legacy firmware files from their official website due to high return/brick rates.

 * **For HFD2201KBA (Sonix) Users:** You are in luck!
 Check out the [SonixQMK](https://github.com/SonixQMK) project.
 Furthermore, HFD2201KBA shares firmware compatibility with the *Rakk Lam-ang Pro* (which uses the VS11K09A-1 chip).
-* **For HFD801KJC (CH555) Users:** Standard QMK 8051 ports are overly complex, requiring extensive GPIO remapping and low-level adjustments.
+* **For HFD801KJC (CH555) Users:** Standard QMK for 8051 ports are overly complex, requiring extensive GPIO remapping and low-level adjustments.

 ### How This Firmware Was Created
 Using base EVT examples provided in [HorrorTroll/WCH_CH555](https://github.com/HorrorTroll/WCH_CH555), a lightweight recovery firmware was developed with the assistance of LLMs (Gemini / Claude).
 It is compiled using **Keil µVision5** and flashed via **WCHISPStudio**.
 (Pardon the experimental "vibe code", but it successfully revives dead boards!)